AIDS stands for Acquired Immune Deficiency Syndrome.

 - protozoans, e.g., Microsporidia

 - When the CD4+ count drops below 200 per µl (mm3), opportunistic infections become more severe and cancer (e.g., lymphoma, Kaposi's sarcoma) may develop.
-These usually kill the patient within a year or so.
+Untreated, these usually kill the patient within a year or so.

 In affluent countries, the progression of HIV disease has been markedly slowed by the use of HAART (= Highly Active AntiRetroviral Therapy).